Firefighters, agriculture, Purple Heart recipients, Breast cancer awareness, you name it.

 These plates feaure a drawing of a farm field on the left side of the plate, adorned with the words "FOOD*FIBER FUEL*FLORA".
 The word "AGRICULTURE" appears in block red type along the bottom of the plate.

 Early plates had license numbers consisting of 3 digits followed by 3 letters.
-No attempt was made to avoid overlapping with blue passenger plate license numbers assigned in the late 1970s.
-Most likely, the existence of the agriculture image was part of the entry in DMV's database.
 Starting some time prior to 2021, CalAg plates started appearing with license numbers consisting of the letter A, followed by 3 digits, followed by another letter, followed by another digit.
 This later pattern would've started with A000A0, and cycled all the way through A999Z0 until flipping over to A000A1.

 These plates had a light pink background, with a darker pinker ribbon on their left side.
 The words "EARLY DETECTION SAVES LIVES" appear in pink block pink type along the bottom of the plate.